ADVERTISEMENT

 Edge AI robotics performing real-time artificial intelligence processing on robots.

-Edge AI Robotics refers to running an AI model on a robot’s sensors and actuators, enabling the robot to make decisions within milliseconds rather than seconds.
-This enables robots to detect people, identify objects, determine distance, and adjust their motion based on sensor input, all as part of safe navigation, smooth manipulation, and effective collaboration with humans.
-Edge AI Robotics also greatly reduces the need to stream raw video or LiDAR data to the cloud, lowering bandwidth costs and keeping sensitive information on-site.
+Edge AI Robotics is the operation of an AI model directly on a robot’s sensors and actuators, allowing the robot to make decisions at millisecond speeds rather than seconds.
+With the capability to “see” people, objects, and distances from sensor input and react accordingly to create smooth motion and to ensure safe navigation, and effective collaboration with humans, Edge AI Robotics significantly lowers the need to send raw video and/or LiDAR data to the cloud, reducing bandwidth costs and ensuring that sensitive information remains on-site.

-However, robots continually evolve and improve, making Hybrid Cloud Edge Robotics relevant.
-A Hybrid Cloud Edge Robotics deployment provides the speed of edge-based inference and control, along with the scale and capabilities of the cloud, for training large models, running simulations, and managing fleets.
+Hybrid Cloud Edge Robotics is still relevant as robotics continues to evolve.
+The Hybrid Cloud Edge Robotics setup offers the speed of the edge for latency-critical inference and control, and the scalability and capabilities of the cloud for training large models, running simulations, and fleet management.

-In a Hybrid Cloud Edge Robotics deployment, the edge executes latency-critical inference and control tasks, while the cloud trains larger models, runs simulations, and analyzes performance across multiple robots and sites.
-Hybrid Cloud Edge Robotics enables efficient software updates, model drift monitoring, and cross-environment result comparisons without disrupting real-time operations.
+The Hybrid Cloud Edge Robotics deployment will have the edge execute all latency-critical inference and control; the cloud will handle larger model training, run simulations, and analyze performance across multiple robots and sites.
+With Hybrid Cloud Edge Robotics, you can do software updates efficiently, monitor model drift, and compare results from different environments without disrupting your real-time operation.

-Additionally, security and safety will also be key factors in both systems.
-The advantages of Edge AI Robotics include local policy enforcement and quick fallback behaviors, whereas Hybrid Cloud Edge Robotics provides centralized identity management, audit logs, and controlled access to models and telemetry.
-In summary, when combined, Edge AI Robotics and Hybrid Cloud Edge Robotics deliver a balanced robotic system that includes immediate autonomy at the edge, continuous learning in the cloud, and consistent operation of a growing fleet of robots.
-This is how the current generation of robotics transforms AI into real-time, trustworthy actions.
+Security and Safety will also be very important considerations in both systems.
+Edge AI Robotics offers benefits for enforcing policies on the local unit and quickly recovering from failure, while Hybrid Cloud Edge Robotics offers centralized identity management, audit logs, and controlled access to models and telemetry.
+In conclusion, when combined, Edge AI Robotics and Hybrid Cloud Edge Robotics create a robust robotic platform that supports local autonomy, continuous learning in the cloud, and reliable operation of multiple robots.
+This illustrates how the current generation of robotics translates AI into trusted, timely actions.

 The ‘Big Brain’ in the Sky: What the Cloud Is Really For

-The edge computer is responsible for the quick “don’t hit that wall” type decisions, while the cloud is responsible for the “how can we make all of the robots smarter tomorrow” type decisions.
-Due to limited processing capacity, a robot’s local brain cannot perform such large-scale analysis on its own.
-The cloud provides the incredible computational capabilities needed for the robot to improve over time.
-As such, the robot is not required to choose between relying on its own reflexes and a distant brain; rather, it is designed to use both in a powerful partnership.
+A robot’s edge computer makes the quick “avoid hitting that wall” type decisions, while the cloud makes the “how do we enable all of our robots to be smarter tomorrow?” type decisions.
+Because of limited processing capability, a robot’s local brain cannot perform the same level of comprehensive analysis as the cloud can.
+The cloud offers the tremendous computational abilities necessary for the robot to learn over time.
+As such, a robot doesn’t need to decide whether to rely solely on its own reflexes and a remote brain; instead, it is designed to utilize both in a symbiotic relationship.

 Hybrid Cloud Solutions: Flexible Cloud Power, Smarter Control